 Here are a few tips to keep in mind:

-- Take a break between writing and proofreading.
+- Take a break between resume writing, editing and proofreading.
 Come back with fresh eyes and you’ll likely catch things you didn’t notice before.

 - Always read what you’ve written out loud.
 This will help you to catch any missed words or autocorrect mistakes.

 - Find a quiet space to proofread where you won’t be distracted.
 Turn off any background noise, such as music or the television.

 - Don’t limit yourself to reading on the computer screen – print it out and read it on paper.